 This and the previous piece make strange bedfellows.
 I was motivated to investigate this piece by things said about its violation of music convention in the article Beauty in the Void, Alex Ross, The New Yorker, Oct.
 29, 2018.
 I was curious about the non-classical modes it might use.
 My source for the written music is the Classical Fake Book, 2nd Edition, Hal Leonard (2013), page 222.
-The key signature is 4 sharps and the home tonic is C#, identified by the final note of the melody line.
+The key signature is 4 sharps and the home tonic is C#, identified by the closing note of the melody line.

 The only unusual notational feature in the skeleton melody line below is the double arrow at the end of [A] indicating a jump to the pitch center two octaves up.
-Yellow highlighting identifies ornamental passing notes.
+The way to read the anchor line is this: add the building block size and the voicing interval size to get the overall size (e.g., 3P is size 3+5=8 half tones, an augmented fifth); locate the bass and treble notes and then add the note in between.